ryn5/compass-companion/README.md

 # compass-companion
-A chrome extension for your Compass transit card
+A chrome extension for your Compass card